Kastobi/ci_ms2_aggregator/README.md

         - Procedure
             1. Scroll the page down, beginning top, observe
             2. For every nav button: click, observe
+            3. Modify url (for example: "https://apometricstk.github.io/ci_ms2_aggregator/inex.html")
         - Expected
-            - Navbar sticks to top and enables user to move to distinct location on page.
+            1. Navbar sticks to top and enables user to move to distinct location on page.
-            - Every button moves the user to the according section of the page.
+            2. Every button moves the user to the according section of the page.
+            3. User gets redirected to custom 404.html, where a link is available to return to index.html.
     2. Filters
         1. Filtering
             - Procedure